oxygenxml/web-author-webdav-plugin/README.md

     <url-pattern>/login</url-pattern>
   </servlet-mapping>
 ```
-- copy the plugin.js in the `src/main/webapp/app/` folder.

 The URL that needs to be passed to the webapp is the WebDAV URL, prefixed with `webdav-` (e.g. `webdav-https://webdav-server.com/file.xml`).